 And with VoIP from Akita and 3CX, you’ll never miss a call.
 Using the 3CX app, you can answer your desk phone from your mobile if you’re away from your desk.
 If you suddenly get called away and don’t want to be disturbed, you can also activate your voicemail or ‘do not disturb’ call routing remotely via email.

-What are the limitations of VoIP telephone?
+What are the limitations of VoIP telephones?

 Are VoIP calls free?

-Many VoIP telephone packages allow for certain number of minutes of calls.
+Many VoIP telephone packages allow for a certain number of minutes of calls.
 Stay below this amount and there are no additional costs.
 Calls outside of these packages will be chargeable but at a significantly reduced cost compared to traditional phone lines.

 With VoIP from Akita, calls to phones on the same network are free.
 And if a company is running a VoIP telephone setup at separate office locations via a cloud setup, calls between the two locations will be free – even if these offices are in different countries!